00b/MagTagWifiQR/README.md

  or sub you own in following adafruit instructions for font prep https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display/convert-to-pcf).

 To maybe do someday:
- - Add some try excepts.
+ - Add some try excepts and error messages if it cannot connect to the internet or network.
- - Add logic.
  - Add more data or other data screens with additonal network info?